ghiden/angucomplete-alt/README.md

-angucomplete
+angucomplete-extra
 ============

 A simple but powerful AngularJS directive that allows you to quickly create autocomplete boxes that pull data either from a server or local variable.

-To see a demo go here: http://darylrowland.github.io/angucomplete
+To see a demo go here: http://ghiden.github.io/angucomplete-extra

 ###Key Features
 * Show just a title, a title and a description or a title, description and image in your autocomplete list